On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Introduction

 \section{Introduction}

 \theequation{\arabic{section}.\arabic{equation}} The use of the chiral effective Lagrangian in the analysis of the nuclear forces was pioneered by Weinberg~\cite{Weinberg:1990rz,Weinberg:1991um}.
 He realized that a perturbative treatment like in the pion or the pion-nucleon sector is not possible -- the small nuclear binding energies require a non-perturbative resummation.
 Weinberg thus proposed to apply the power counting -- the necessary ingredient to organize any effective field theory -- to the effective nucleon-nucleon (NN) potential and generate the nuclear bound and scattering states utilizing this potential in a suitably regularized Lippmann-Schwinger equation.
 This approach has enjoyed a considerable success in the description of two-, three- and four-nucleon systems, for recent reviews see Ref.~\cite{Bedaque:2002mn,Epelbaum:2005pn}.
-However, soon after Weinberg's seminal work, some criticism has been raised about the consistency of this approach and proposals about modifications of the original power counting were made, most recently in Ref.~\cite{Nogga:2005hy} (that paper also contains a detailed discussion of earlier work on this subject and the corresponding references).
+However, soon after Weinberg's seminal work, some criticism has been raised about the consistency of this approach based on the role of the leading contact interaction $\propto M_\pi^2$ \cite{Kaplan:1998we,Beane:2001bc}.
+On the other hand, the conclusions made in these papers have been questioned in Ref.~\cite{Gegelia:2004pz}.
+More recently, another issue has been raised in Ref.~\cite{Nogga:2005hy} (that paper also contains a detailed discussion of earlier work on the consistency of Weinberg's approach and the corresponding references), see also \cite{Birse:2005um} for a related discussion.
 In particular, it was argued that cutoff independence for a larger range of cutoff values than usually employed requires the promotion of certain next--to--leading order (NLO) operators to the leading order (LO).
-At this order, the effective potential is given by the one--pion exchange and and two S--wave four--nucleon contact terms in Weinberg's power counting.
+At this order, the effective potential is given by the one--pion exchange and two S--wave four--nucleon contact terms in Weinberg's power counting.
 In the modified counting of Ref.~\cite{Nogga:2005hy}, three additional contact interactions in P-- and D--waves are included in the LO potential.
 Here, we critically assess the statements made in that paper and draw some different conclusions, simply because we provide a {\em quantitative} measure of the theoretical accuracy following the seminal work of Lepage~\cite{Lepage:1997,Lepage:2000}.
 In particular, the low--energy neutron--proton scattering data show no evidence for an inconsistency of Weinberg's original scheme.
 At this point, we should already stress that such investigations based on the LO potential are limited in their significance --- the two-pion exchange potential that only enters at NLO is a very important part of the nuclear force.
 The well-known and important cancellations between pion- and $\rho$-exchange in the tensor channel could be interpreted as a signal that it also should be treated nonperturbatively.
 Even though effective field theory is the appropriate method to deal with the problem of nuclear forces, much has already been learned in less systematic schemes (like e.g. meson exchange models) and this knowledge needs to be accounted for.